Behavioral health benefits and the Employee Assistance Program are administered by Optum®. Visit the EAP webpage for more information.

 - Identifying the best treatment options

-- Helping you find a provider
+- Helping you obtain a prior authorization

 - Answering your questions

 - Virtual visit copays are the same as an office visit.
-To get started, go to Here4TN.com, scroll down, select provider search, and filter results by virtual visits to find a provider licensed in Tennessee, or call 855-Here4TN for assistance.
+To get started, go to Here4TN.com, scroll down, select provider search, and filter results by virtual visits to find a provider licensed in Tennessee.
+Or call 855-Here4TN for assistance.

 Here4TN.com also has resources, articles and other helpful information about your behavioral health services.